-- 1. The Graduate Record Examination (GRE) is required for all programs except those in the College of Business and may be used for the Master of Public Administration program.
-The Miller Analogies Test (MAT) is an acceptable alternative for the M.Ed. and Ed.S. programs, the M.P.A. program, the M.S.W. program, and the M.S. in Marriage and Family Therapy program or Sociology program. - The Graduate Management Admission Test (GMAT) is required for the Master of Business Administration degree in the College of Business and may be used for the Master of Public Administration program.
+- 1. The Graduate Record Examination (GRE) is required for all programs except those in the College of Business and may be used for the M.P.A. program.
+The Miller Analogies Test (MAT) is an acceptable alternative for the M.Ed. and Ed.S. programs, the M.P.A. program, the M.S.W. program, the M.L.I.S program, and the M.S. in Marriage and Family Therapy program or Sociology program. - The Graduate Management Admission Test (GMAT) is required for the Master of Business Administration degree in the College of Business and may be used for the Master of Public Administration program.